naymspace/backpex/guides/live_resource/user-preferences.md

   (`backpex_prefs` *is* shared across tabs, but it only ever holds a write for as long as its POST is in flight, so it cannot pin a divergence.)

+When `persist: [:filters]` or `persist: [:order]` is enabled, Backpex does use `mirror: :session` for the preference write.
+The URL remains authoritative when it contains the relevant params, while the mirrored preference supplies the mount fallback when it does not.
+Custom code should follow the same rule when a URL-backed value is also persisted as a future default.

-An unmirrored key still gets a correct first paint after a fast reload.
-What it gives up is the `live_redirect` guarantee.
+An unmirrored key still attempts to use the pending cookie for a fast reload.
+What it always gives up is the `live_redirect` guarantee; if the pending cookie cannot carry the entry, the first paint of a racing reload may also be stale.

 ### Server-originated writes: `Preferences.put/4`